American Colony, Jerusalem: The Spaffords

 In 1871, Horatio Spafford, a prosperous lawyer and Presbyterian church elder and his wife, Anna, were living with their four young daughters in Chicago.
 That year, the Great Fire erupted in Chicago, devastating the city.
 In November 1873, Anna and the children set sail for Europe aboard the with a group of friends.
 Horatio stayed behind, detained by business.
 On November 21, the ocean liner collided with a British vessel and sank within minutes.
 Anna was rescued, but all the children drowned.
 Horatio received the tragic news in a telegram from Anna that read: "Saved alone.
 What shall I do?"
 Horatio immediately left for England to bring his wife home.
 Crossing the Atlantic, the captain of the ship came to Spafford and said that they were approaching the area where the ship went down that had his wife and daughters on board.
 There Spafford wrote the lyrics of the hymn "It Is Well with My Soul," the music being added later by Philip Bliss.

 Back in Chicago, the Spaffords tried to mend their shattered lives.
-In 1878, a daughter, Bertha, was born and, two years later, a son Horatio, who died in an epidemic of scarlet fever.
+In 1875, a son, Horatio, was born and, in 1878, a daughter, Bertha.
+Both contracted scarlet fever in 1880, but only Bertha recovered.
 Horatio left the Fullerton Presbyterian Church, which he had helped to build, organized a group of friends (dubbed "the Overcomers" by American press), and decided to seek solace in the city of Jerusalem.
 After the birth of a daughter, Grace, in August 1881, the Spaffords set out for Jerusalem in a group of thirteen adults and three children.